Transfer of Learning: A Complete Guide for Teachers

 Understanding transfer helps explain why some learning experiences create lasting impact whilst others fade quickly.
 When students learn the water cycle through memorising definitions, they might struggle to explain local flooding.
 However, when they explore the concept through experiments, diagrams, and connections to weather patterns, they develop transferable understanding that applies to new environmental contexts.

 Near transfer and far transfer represent two distinct ways students apply their learning, each requiring different teaching approaches.
 Near transfer occurs when students apply knowledge to situations closely resembling the original learning context.
-For instance, when a pupil who has learnt to solve equations with one variable successfully tackles similar equations with different numbers, they're demonstrating near transfer.
+For instance, when a learner who has learnt to solve equations with one variable successfully tackles similar equations with different numbers, they're demonstrating near transfer.
 The contexts share surface features, making the connection obvious.

 Far transfer, by contrast, happens when students apply learning to seemingly unrelated situations.
 When a student uses their understanding of scientific method from biology lessons to evaluate claims in a newspaper article, they're engaging in far transfer.
 The connection between contexts is conceptual rather than superficial.